apache/pulsar-site/docs/administration-zk-bk.md

 ## BookKeeper

-BookKeeper stores all durable messages in Pulsar.
+BookKeeper is a scalable, low-latency persistent log storage service that Pulsar uses to store all durable data.
 BookKeeper is a distributed [write-ahead log](https://en.wikipedia.org/wiki/Write-ahead_logging) WAL system that guarantees read consistency of independent message logs calls ledgers.
 Individual BookKeeper servers are also called *bookies*.

 > To manage message persistence, retention, and expiry in Pulsar, refer to [cookbook](cookbooks-retention-expiry.md).